-Verification is the process by which the Financial Aid Office staff is required to compare the information submitted on any of the financial aid applications available, the FAFSA, the California Dream Act Application or a BOG Waiver, against the information on the documents provided by the student, the student and/or parent, and the student and/or spouse to certify the accuracy of the FAFSA application information.
+Verification is the process by which the Financial Aid Office staff is required to compare the information submitted on any of the financial aid applications available, the FAFSA, the California Dream Act Application or a California Promise Grant previously known as the BOG Waiver, against the information on the documents provided by the student, the student and/or parent, and the student and/or spouse to certify the accuracy of the FAFSA application information.

 Documentation requirements are set forth by the U.S. Department of Education and the California Student Aid Commission (CSAC) by their verification guidelines.
 In compliance with these regulations, San Diego Mesa College will verify the information on the Student Aid Report SAR/ISIR for all students who complete the application process for federal & state financial aid and who are selected for verification by the Department of Education CPS system or the California Student Aid Commission edits.

 San Diego Mesa College will not provide or offer aid to any student whose SAR was selected for verification until all documents required are submitted and the verification has been completed.

 There are two main types of CPS verification: random selection of the financial aid population based on general, historical data and those selected by specific system edits and criteria determined by the U.S. Department of Education or California Student Aid Commission.

 Institutional Verification: San Diego Mesa College will select for additional verification all files that have conflicting data and any applications that after 4/15/XX indicate that they have not completed the income tax return for the reporting year.